Best Angle Grinders for Hard-to-Reach Areas

 Rating: 4.7 (total: 6629+)

-You get cordless freedom with the kind of performance that usually comes from a corded grinder.
-The brushless motor and automatic speed change help the tool adjust as you switch from cutting to grinding, so you don’t fight the tool as much.
+You get cordless freedom with the kind of control that makes sense in tight or awkward spaces.
+The brushless motor and automatic speed change help the tool respond as you switch from cutting to grinding, so you do not have to fight the tool as much under load.

-Makita’s Star Protection adds a layer of battery/tool communication that keeps things running cleaner and helps prevent overloads, which matters when you’re moving between heavy cuts and lighter finish work.
-It’s solid for metal work, cutting pipe, trimming tile or cleaning up mortar, and it fits right into Makita’s 18V ecosystem if you already have batteries on hand.
+Makita’s Star Protection adds battery and tool communication that helps prevent overloads, which matters when you move between heavy cuts and lighter finish work.
+It is a practical option for metal work, cutting pipe, trimming tile, and cleaning up mortar if you already use Makita 18V batteries.

 What People Say